 Function versus Appearance

-Often bunion surgery outcome reports are focused on the angle measurements of the bones in isolation and not enough on the correlation between the foot’s functional results and their bone re-alignment.
+Often corrective surgery outcome reports are focused on the angle measurements of the bones in isolation and not enough on the correlation between the foot’s functional results and their bone re-alignment.

 Is there a way to measure foot function?

-We’ve used F-Scan® for more than 10 years to verify the function outcomes after the Syndesmosis Procedure.
-The biomedical engineering department of Hong Kong’s Polytechnic University has analysed our results, confirming the Syndesmosis Procedure could significantly and consistently improve the function of big toe and the foot.
+We’ve used F-Scan® for more than 10 years to verify the function outcomes after Syndesmosis Surgery.
+The biomedical engineering department of Hong Kong’s Polytechnic University has analysed our results, confirming Syndesmosis Surgery could significantly and consistently improve the function of big toe and the foot.

 Normal Foot F-Scan